-- 1) Conduct quick assessment of facility (if during or after event) for safe operations: - a) Structural and access in & out of building. - b) Safety & security of personnel and apparatus in building. - c) Electrical power supply (emergency or commercial). - 2) Check base radio communications on F1 (dispatch), F5 (tactical), F6 (tactical) and F13 (FD8);: - a) Check cache of portable radio batteries & chargers. - b) Primary frequencies to be monitored are F1 dispatch and any assigned tactical frequencies. - 3) Check telephone dial tone (landline, alphanumeric paging & FAX capability, cellular): - a) FAX line: 360-493-1403 (Watch Office) - b) FAX line: 360-438-0523 (Admin Area) - 4) Coordinate personnel contacting or arriving for assignment: - a) All readiness & response operations will be conducted under the appropriate level of the Incident Management System, and PASSPORT accountability. - b) Personnel available & deployed shall be tracked on the white-board in the ECC. - c) Contact to Stations 8-2 & 8-3 should be established when those stations are staffed. - d) Radio F13 should be used as the primary means of communications; IC will monitor radio F1 for Priority 1 dispatches. - 5) Contact T-Comm by radio F1 and notify them "Fire District 8 ECC staffed".
+- 1) Conduct quick assessment of facility (if during or after event) for safe operations: - a) Structural and access in & out of building. - b) Safety & security of personnel and apparatus in building. - c) Electrical power supply (emergency or commercial). - 2) Check base radio communications on F1 (dispatch), F5 (tactical), F6 (tactical) and F13 (FD8); also available in portable radios are F15 (North Thurston School District) and F16 (Thurston County EOC): - a) Check cache of portable radio batteries & chargers. - b) Primary frequencies to be monitored are F1 dispatch and any assigned tactical frequencies. - c) If appropriate (during school hours), F15 should be checked for status of South Bay Elementary School. - 3) Check telephone dial tone (landline, alphanumeric paging & FAX capability, cellular): - a) FAX line: 360-493-1403 (Watch Office) - b) FAX line: 360-438-0523 (Admin Area) - 4) Coordinate personnel contacting or arriving for assignment: - a) All readiness & response operations will be conducted under the appropriate level of the Incident Management System, and PASSPORT accountability. - b) Personnel available & deployed shall be tracked on the white-board in the ECC. - c) Contact to Stations 8-2 & 8-3 should be established when those stations are staffed. - d) Radio F13 should be used as the primary means of communications; IC will monitor radio F1 for Priority 1 dispatches. - 5) Contact CapCom by radio F1 and notify them "Fire District 8 ECC staffed".